sunilmanchana/Legal-Assistance-Agent/README.md

 ---

-## Course Requirements & AI Usage Disclosure
+## Academic Compliance and AI Tool Attribution

 This project was built for MSAI 633 (Residency Project) at the University of the Cumberlands.